TwilioDevEd/sdk-starter-node/README.md

  -u 'SKXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_api_secret'
 ```

-## Setting Up The Node.js Application
+## Running the sample application

-Now that are application is configured, we need to install our dependencies from npm.
+Now that the application is configured, we need to install our dependencies from npm.

 ```bash
 npm install